Article

 If you spend your days immersed in HTML, CSS, and vibe-coding tools (think: Replit, Bolt, Cursor, VS Code, or your favorite AI coding sidekick), your laptop isn’t just a machine—it’s your launchpad.
 The right hardware will keep you in the flow and power your creativity, no matter if you’re a student, a web dev pro, or a coding hobbyist.

-What Makes a Great Coding Laptop in 2025?
+What Makes a Great Coding Laptop?

-- Processor (CPU): You want snappy compiles and smooth multitasking.
+Before you drop cash on a new machine, let’s break down what actually matters:- Processor (CPU): You want snappy compiles and smooth multitasking.
 Go for modern Apple M-series (M3/M4), Intel Core Ultra (7/9), or recent Ryzen chips.

 - RAM: 16GB is your new baseline.
 If you run heavy IDEs, Docker, VMs, or serious AI tools, go for 32GB.